remy/remysharp.com/public/blog/commit-to-contribute.md

 ---

-About half way through the thread of replies, I started my usual decent into "what's the point, why do I bother, I should jack it all in", i.e. the self-destruct nature that I know isn't helpful to anyone.
+About half way through the thread of replies, I started my usual descent into "what's the point, why do I bother, I should jack it all in", i.e. the self-destruct nature that I know isn't helpful to anyone.
 Though, thankfully, I held back.

 The contributor was obviously extremely new to git and GitHub and just the small change was well out of their comfort zone, so when I then asked for the changes to adhere to the way the project works, it all kind of fell apart.